Frequently Asked Questions about Meal Plans

 When can I use my points?

-Fall semester DPU Points/DPU Plus plans are valid beginning August 24, 2013.
-Authorized early arrivals will have access to their plans beginning August 17, 2013.
-On January 11, 2014, spring semester points will be added to accounts.
-DPU Points/ DPU Plus will expire on Monday, May 19, 2014.
+Fall semester DPU Points/DPU Plus plans are valid beginning the Saturday prior to the start of classes.
+Authorized early arrivals will have access to their plans upon their scheduled and approved arrival.
+On January 11, 2015, spring semester points will be added to accounts.
+DPU Points/ DPU Plus will expire on the Monday immediately following commencement.

 Where can I use my points?

 DPU Points can be used in the Hub Café, Hub Express, Den Bistro and Convenience store, Café Roy, and Café Allegro.
-They can also be used at Joe and Olive's Coffee Shop, 2 West Bistro, and The Fluttering Duck, which are located in The Inn at DePauw.
+They can also be used at 2 West Bistro and The Fluttering Duck, which are located in The Inn at DePauw.
 You may dine at any of these locations and spend any amount as often as you like.

 Can I still participate in the Dining Plan if I don't live in a Residence Hall?

 If you do not live in a Residence Hall but would like to participate in the Dining Plan, you will need to sign up for a Dining Plan by visiting the ID OneCard Office which is located in the lower level of the Memorial Student Union Building.
 Click here to download the Dining Plan Request Form.

 The Dining Plan consists of an all-point-plan spending allowance referred to as "DPU POINTS" and "DPU PLUS".
 Both of these plans are included in the Dining Plan.
 These plans provide students with the flexibility to purchase meals and/or snacks at any University dining location whenever they choose.
 These two accounts are accessed by using your DePauw ID OneCard.

 Do I have to participate in the Dining Program?